 It will still be a few years before patient data in Germany is digitized with the help of the electronic patient file (ePA) and is available for research, for example via the Research Data Center (FDZ) at the Federal Institute for Drugs and Medical Devices (BfArM).
 Neither scientists nor patients who could benefit from more efficient therapies have this time.

 In addition to building an efficient, research-friendly data infrastructure in Germany, it is essential to enter into international scientific cooperation with highly digitized countries such as Israel.
-For more than 20 years, the data of the four health insurance companies (Kupot Holim), hospitals and health organizations have been available in digital form and are used in research into diseases and drug development.
-International data standards and data protection-sensitive linking methods make it possible.
+For more than 20 years, the data of the four health insurance companies (Kupot Holim), hospitals and health organizations has been available in digital form and is used in research into diseases and drug development.
+International data standards and data-protection-sensitive linking methods make it possible.